cityofaustin/atd-moped/moped-toolbox/access_migration/README.md

     - Sidewalks & Special Projects Div
     - Add "Other" and "General Contractor" (PDD uses a lot of that)
 - finish transit - bust stop component/subcomponent maps.
-- decide what to do about unknown note authors. suggest we create a no-login user that can serve as a fallback
 - disable creative crosswalk component? on indefinite hold per heather b
 - there are facility spatial records with multiple features within one layer and across geom types.
 - add user matching to project `added_by`